codeFlane/pyxend/README.md

 > ⚡️ No JavaScript required for extension logic — write VS Code extensions in pure Python.

 ![Preview](https://raw.githubusercontent.com/codeFlane/pyxend/main/preview.gif)
+> ⚠️ Note: Preview was recorded when the project was called pyvscode.
+Now project renamed to pyxend.
 ---

 ## ✨ Features